PawelM88/Galaxion/README.md

 - Point System: Players earn points for winning battles, which they can spend on new modules and ship upgrades.<br>
 - Encyclopedia: An in-game page that contains descriptions of modules, enemies, and combat mechanics.

+## TODO
+- Introduce a turn-based combat system in JavaScript (coming in the future), where the user will see updated statistics after each turn.

 ## Author
 - Paweł Młynarczyk